nunomaduro/laravel-essentials/README.md

 ## Roadmap

-- Better defaults before each test case, like: freeze time, prevent HTTP requests, etc.
+- Better defaults before each test case
 - Better Pint configuration by default
 - General cleanup of the skeleton
 - Additional configurables for common Laravel patterns